formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

 ```

 #### Value
-A list of polymorphic variant constructor names in OCaml and constructor names in Coq.
+A list of polymorphic variant constructor names in OCaml and constructor names in Rocq.

 #### Explanation
-Coq supports algebraic types through the `Inductive` keyword, but there are no direct equivalents for [polymorphic variants](https://caml.inria.fr/pub/docs/manual-ocaml/lablexamples.html#s:polymorphic-variants).
+Rocq supports algebraic types through the `Inductive` keyword, but there are no direct equivalents for [polymorphic variants](https://caml.inria.fr/pub/docs/manual-ocaml/lablexamples.html#s:polymorphic-variants).
 We can replace many occurrences of polymorphic variants by standard algebraic types, updating the input code to help `coq-of-ocaml`.
 Sometimes, a direct modification of the source is not possible.
 We can then explain to `coq-of-ocaml` how to deal with polymorphic variants as if they were inductive types.

 When there is a type definition with a polymorphic variant, `coq-of-ocaml` transforms it to the closest inductive:
 ```ocaml